CLASS-SZ/class_sz/README.rst

     $ export LD_LIBRARY_PATH

-Note that these prescription are system dependent: you may not need them if your path and environment variables are such that gsl and its libraries are well linked.
+Note that these prescriptions are system dependent: you may not need them if your path and environment variables are such that gsl and its libraries are well linked.

 MacOS problem with OpenMP
 ------------------------------